-Key Performance Indicators [KPIs] will be used on this project to measure achievement in certain areas and they will be discussed at the post-handover review.
+Key Performance Indicators [KPIs] will be used on this project to measure achievement in certain areas and they will be discussed at tender stage and at post-handover review.
 Further details of the KPIs are available on request.

 1.4 CONSTRUCTION PROCUREMENT